ocular lyme disease

 1

-Visited 855 Times, 1 Visit today
+Visited 936 Times, 1 Visit today

 Ocular Lyme Disease: Eye and Vision Complications

-Your eye doctor says everything looks normal.
-But your eyes hurt, light is unbearable, or you’re seeing double.
+Your eye doctor says everything looks normal—but your eyes hurt, light is unbearable, or you’re seeing double.

+While eye involvement is relatively uncommon, it can be vision-threatening when it occurs.
 Early recognition and appropriate treatment are essential to prevent permanent vision loss.

-This hub explains why eye problems occur in Lyme disease, what specific complications to watch for, and what to do when your eye exam comes back “normal” but your symptoms persist.
+This hub explains why eye problems occur in Lyme disease, what complications to watch for, and what to do when your eye exam comes back “normal” but your symptoms persist.

 Eye Pain & Discomfort